thisRaj/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that lists all the files and directories of the current directory, separated by commas command that lists all the files and directories of the current directory, separated by commas magic file school.mgc that can be used with the command file to detect School data files
+command that lists all the files and directories of the current directory, separated by commas command that lists all the files and directories of the current directory, separated by commas magic file school.mgc that can be used with the command file to detect School data files magic file school.mgc that can be used with the command file to detect School data files